Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

-You’ll need to complete an ATED Tax Return for your property if all of the following apply:
+You’ll need to complete an ATED return if your property:

-- it’s a dwelling (see below for definition)
+- is a dwelling (see below for definition)

-- it was valued at more than £2 million on 1 April 2012, or at acquisition if later for returns from 2013 to 2014 onwards
+- was valued at more than £2 million on 1 April 2012 or at acquisition if later for returns from 2013 to 2014 onwards

-- it’s owned, completely or partly, by a company, a partnership where one of the partners is a company, or a ‘collective investment vehicle’ - for example, a unit trust or an open ended investment company
+- is owned completely or partly by a company, a partnership where one of the partners is a company, or a ‘collective investment vehicle’ - for example, a unit trust or an open ended investment company

 There are reliefs that could reduce the tax completely but you can only claim them if you complete and send in a return.